geoadmin/doc-guidelines/TERRAFORM.md

 |           |- ENVIRONMENT    # resource pro environment
 ```

-Then it should mirror the hierarchical structure of the infrastructure.
+Then it should mirror the hierarchical structure of the infrastructure (see [PP BGDI Infra Architecture](https://ltwiki.adr.admin.ch:8443/display/PB/Runtime+Infrastructure+Stack)).
 Note that each terraform module (project) should be kept small.

-### Reusable Module Usage

-Use modules to encapsulate and reuse configurations.
-This promotes DRY (Don't Repeat Yourself) principles and makes your configurations more manageable.

-- Create modules for common resources.
-- Use versioned modules from the Terraform Registry when possible.
-- Use modules to share global variales between terraform modules

 ## State Management